AdobeDocs/certification.en/help/certifications/aem/aem-p-business.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

+If you have:

-* If have at least 12 months of experience using and configuring Adobe Cloud Manager
+* At least 12 months of experience using and configuring Adobe Cloud Manager
 * At least 12 months of experience with AEM features and capabilities needed to engage developers to find buisness solutions
 * At least 24 months of experience configuring, implementing, and managing Countinuous Integration/Continuous Deployment tasks

-If you are comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and able to set up Adobe Experience Manager environments and infrastructure.
+If you're comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and are able to set up Adobe Experience Manager environments and infrastructure.

+Additionally, you have:

-And, if you are able to use AEM products to manage content to drive digital experiences and have an understanding of what modules are present, and have a deeper insight into modules such as Sites, Assets, and Forms.
+* The ability use AEM products to manage content to drive digital experiences
+* An understanding of what modules are present
+* A deeper insight into modules such as Sites, Assets, and Forms

-This is the certification for YOU!
+...this is the certification for YOU!

 ![Certification Professional Badge](/help/certifications/assets/professional-badge-small.png)